-Running 2 nodes simultaneously:
+Running 2 nodes simultaneously

-In addition, we recommend that each validator run two separate nodes simultaneously with different internet connections.
+In addition, we recommend each validator run two separate nodes simultaneously with different internet connections.
 This mitigates risk in the event a node goes down during the final reveal phase of a staking epoch.
 If this occurs, and there is no redundancy, the node is considered malicious and banned from the protocol.

 Withdrawals are allowed during the open staking window.

-Any amount of stake including the entire stake amount (minus any stake currently ordered for withdrawal and not yet claimed) can be withdrawn from an active candidate during the staking window.
+Any amount of STAKE including the entire stake amount (minus any stake currently ordered for withdrawal and not yet claimed) can be withdrawn from an active candidate during the staking window.

 If an order for withdrawal has been placed, the amount can be changed during a staking epoch.
 To add an additional amount to withdraw, simply enter the additional amount.
 To withdraw a lower amount, enter a negative number to reduce the ordered amount.
 A transaction is created for each adjustment.

-Stake may be withdrawn during the staking window from an inactive validator, as long as that validator is not banned.
+Stake may be withdrawn during the open staking window from an inactive validator, as long as that validator is not banned.
 If banned, the banned until date will show the date when stake may be withdrawn from the pool.